retorquere/pimsync/docs/source/intro.rst

    focus on error handling.

 The ``daemon`` subcommand
-   Runs continuously in the keeping collections in sync.
+   Runs continuously keeping collections in sync.
 Ideal for usage as a service.

 Synchronise collections
    Automatically create (and, optionally, delete) collections which are created